Local Plan 2005

-The Council is required to decide planning application in accordance with the development plan unless there are other more important factors which need to be considered.
+The council is required to decide planning application in accordance with the development plan unless there are other more important factors which need to be considered.

 The current local plan was adopted in 2005.
 It provides the basis for all planning decisions within the district.
 It contains policies relating to the location of development and protection of environmental features.
 These policies are monitored and reviewed by the council to make sure that the policies are meeting the council's aims.

-Important notice: the following changes have been made to conservation areas.
-You can view maps of the revised boundaries of reviewed conservation areas on the Conservation Area Appraisals page.
+Some changes have been made to conservation areas.
+You can view maps of the revised boundaries of reviewed conservation areas on the Conservation area appraisals page.

 Other supporting documents

-The Council made an application in July 2007 to save the policies in the Uttlesford District Local Plan.
+The council made an application in July 2007 to save the policies in the Uttlesford District Local Plan.
 The Secretary of State's direction in respect of this request was received in December 2007.
-All the policies except two, which relate to completed development sites in Takeley have been saved.
+All the policies except two, which relate to completed development sites in Takeley, have been saved.

-The National Planning Policy Framework (DCLG March2012), which sets out the Government's planning policy, states that due weight should be given to relevant policies in existing plans according to their degree of consistency with the Framework.
+The National Planning Policy Framework (DCLG March 2012), which sets out the government's planning policy, states that due weight should be given to relevant policies in existing plans according to their degree of consistency with the Framework.
 In other words, the closer the policies in the local plan to the policies in the Framework, the greater the weight that may be given.
 The Adopted Local Plan has been assessed for compliance with the National Planning Policy Framework.